awsdocs/aws-panorama-developer-guide/resources/appliance-changelog.md

 The following sections detail updates to the AWS Panorama Appliance software, including changes to the operation system, AWS Panorama libraries, the application SDK, and the application container image.

+# Appliance software 4.3.72

+**Release date**: 2022-06-23

+**Type**: Optional

+## Bug fixes

+Fixed an issue that caused cameras to disconnect with a *dqBuffer(131) Failed due to Resource temporarily unavailable after retry* error.

+Fixed an issue that caused an *apparmor="DENIED"* error to appear in appliances' `kern_log` log stream.

+Updates to improve system stability, performance, and security.

 # Appliance software 4.3.55

 **Release date**: 2022-05-05